Observability (Prometheus, Grafana, Loki, Tempo)

 Example concepts:

-Important: Keep all municipality-specific URLs (issuer/auth/token endpoints and domains) in overrides only.
+Important: Keep all municipality-specific URLs (issuer, auth, token, userinfo, and domains) in overrides only.

 Custom Grafana image (custom CA certificates)